psy0rz/zfs_autobackup/README.md

   --keep-target KEEP_TARGET
                         Thinning schedule for old target snapshots.
 Default:
                         10,1d1w,1w1m,1m1y
+  --other-snapshots     Send over other snapshots as well, not just the ones
+                        created by this tool.
-  --no-snapshot         dont create new snapshot (usefull for finishing
+  --no-snapshot         Dont create new snapshots (usefull for finishing
-                        uncompleted backups, or cleanups) --allow-empty         if nothing has changed, still create empty snapshots.
+                        uncompleted backups, or cleanups) --no-send             Dont send snapshots (usefull for cleanups, or if you want a serperate send-cronjob) --allow-empty         If nothing has changed, still create empty snapshots.
   --ignore-replicated   Ignore datasets that seem to be replicated some other
                         way.
 (No changes since lastest snapshot.
 Usefull for proxmox HA replication) --no-holds            Dont lock snapshots on the source.
-(Usefull to allow proxmox HA replication to switches nodes) --resume              support resuming of interrupted transfers by using the zfs extensible_dataset feature (both zpools should
+(Usefull to allow proxmox HA replication to switches nodes) --resume              Support resuming of interrupted transfers by using the zfs extensible_dataset feature (both zpools should
                         have it enabled) Disadvantage is that you need to use zfs recv -A if another snapshot is created on the target during a receive.
 Otherwise it will keep failing.
   --strip-path STRIP_PATH
-                        number of directory to strip from path (use 1 when cloning zones between 2 SmartOS machines) --clear-refreservation
+                        Number of directory to strip from path (use 1 when cloning zones between 2 SmartOS machines) --clear-refreservation
                         Filter "refreservation" property. (recommended, safes
-                        space. same as --filter-properties refreservation) --clear-mountpoint    Filter "canmount" property.
-You still have to set canmount=noauto on the backup server. (recommended,
+                        space. same as --filter-properties refreservation) --clear-mountpoint    Set property canmount=noauto for new datasets.
-                        prevents mount conflicts. same as --filter-properties
+                        (recommended, prevents mount conflicts. same as --set- properties canmount=noauto) --filter-properties FILTER_PROPERTIES
-                        canmount)
-  --filter-properties FILTER_PROPERTIES
                         List of propererties to "filter" when receiving filesystems. (you can still restore them with zfs